 Turtle Stack Brewery is a small independent craft brewery and tasting room in the heart of La Crosse.
 This small, yet inviting space has a great selection of beers including a hoppy Saison, Irish Red Ale, Oat Brown Ale, IPA, Milk Stout, and more.
 Grab a drink at the brewery, or pick up a crowler or growler to bring home.

 If you’d like to get on the water, check out La Crosse Queen Cruises.
-These riverboat tours range from 1.5 hours to 3 hours.
-You’ll ride along the Mississippi River and check out the sights while enjoying a pizza dinner, or brunch.
+These riverboat tours range from 90 minutes to three hours.
+You’ll ride along the Mississippi River and check out the sights while enjoying brunch or a pizza dinner.

 Plan Your Trip to La Crosse

-We loved our trip to La Crosse and can’t wait to go back.
-It’s a cute and lively town right on the Mississippi River.
-And there is so much to do!
-Looking for more midwest inspiration?
-Check out my blog posts on Rochester, Minnesota, Vilas County, Wisconsin, and Stillwater, Minnesota.
+We always have a great time in La Crosse and can’t wait to go back.
+It’s a lively town right on the Mississippi River, surrounded by beautiful bluffs, and there’s so much to do.
+Looking for more Midwest inspiration along the bluff region?
+Check out my blog posts on Red Wing, Winona, and Stillwater, Minnesota.